 Wall Named SEC Freshman of the Week

-LEXINGTON, KY – UK men's basketball player John Wall was named the SEC Freshman of the Week for the fourth straight week as announced by the league office on Monday.
+LEXINGTON, KY – UK men's basketball player John Wall was named the SEC Freshman of the Week as announced by the league office on Monday.

-The Wildcats have won all five weekly freshman honors from the conference office this season, beginning with Eric Bledsoe in the first week and Wall the last four weeks.
-Junior Patrick Patterson was named the league's Player of the Week in week two, giving the Wildcats six SEC Player/Freshman of the week awards this season.
+The honor was the third straight SEC Freshman of the Week honor for Wall.
+The Wildcats have won all four weekly freshman honors from the conference office this season, beginning with Eric Bledsoe in the first week and Wall the last three weeks.
+Junior Patrick Patterson was also named the league's Player of the Week in week two, giving the Wildcats five SEC Player/Freshman of the week awards this season.

-Kentucky is in action on Saturday hosting Austin Peay.
-The game is scheduled for a 4:00 p.m.
-ET tip and can be seen live on CSS.
+Kentucky is in action on Wednesday against the UConn Huskies in the DirecTV SEC/Big East Invitational in Madison Square Garden in New York City.
+The game is scheduled for a 9:40 p.m.
+ET tip and can be seen live on ESPN.